mrismanaziz/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.